junglesta/wherenodoctor/__LAB/chapters/vocabulary.md

 **Placenta (afterbirth)** The dark and spongy lining inside the womb where the fetus joins the mother’s body.
 The placenta normally comes out 15 minutes to half an hour after the baby is born.

 **Placenta previa** A condition in which the placenta is too low in the womb and blocks the mouth of the womb.
 The risk of dangerous bleeding is high.
-Women who have bleeding late in pregnancy—a possible sign of placenta previa—should go to a hospital at once.
+Women who have bleeding late in pregnancya possible sign of placenta previashould go to a hospital at once.

 **Plantain** A kind of banana with a lot of starch and fiber.
 It is often cooked and eaten when green.